Italy–Libya relations: Cooperation

-The conflicts in Libya have caused much damage to the Libyan infrastructures and a collapse in investments, with a loss of approximately 150 billion euros.
+The conflicts in Libya have caused much damage to the country's infrastructures and a collapse in investments, with a loss of approximately 150 billion euros.
 At this regard, recently, the Italian Prime Minister Mario Draghi said that "Italy defends in Libya its own international interests and cooperation"; so, Italy will help Libya to do economic reforms that would begin to face the social and economic situation strongly deteriorated.
 The partnership between Italy and Libya also regards the health front, in particular Italian Cooperation provided a vessel with more than 10 tons of medical equipment to face the pandemic emergency.
 Moreover Italy funds activities for the improvement of migrants and refugees’ life conditions in the centers managed by Libyan Authorities.
 Finally at the beginning of 2018 it has been launched a bilateral program named "The bridge of solidarity" that provides for the distribution of medical equipment, ambulances, school buses, fire trucks, school supplies and medicines in favor of 21 Libyan municipalities.
 Since 2016 Italian cooperation sustains two initiatives of United Nation's Agency for Development: 'the Stabilization Facility for Libya' and 'the Support to Transitional Justice and Reconciliation at the National and Local Levels'.
 The first project allows the realization of social infrastructures, the purchase and delivery of good and the rehabilitation of basic services.
 The second programme aims to provide an instrument for reconciliation and dialogue between conflicting communities.